What Is Congenital Adrenal Hyperplasia?

 Congenital adrenal hyperplasia (CAH) is a group of hereditary disorders that affect the adrenal glands.
 The adrenal glands produce the hormones cortisol and aldosterone.
-Each person has two of these glands, one on top of each kidney.
-Cortisol is sometimes called the stress hormone because it is released when you are under stress.
+CAH is caused by genetic defects that prevent these glands from producing these two hormones either entirely or at normal rates.
+Everyone has two of these glands, one on top of each kidney.
+Cortisol is sometimes called the stress hormone because it’s released when you’re under stress.
 It helps control blood sugar.
-Aldosterone helps the kidneys to function.
-Congenital adrenal hyperplasia is caused by genetic defects that prevent these glands from producing these two hormones either entirely or at normal rates.
+Aldosterone helps the kidneys function and balance electrolytes.

-The defect that causes CAH is passed down from both parents to their offspring.
-According to the National Institutes of Health, CAH occurs in around 1 out of every 10,000 to 18,000 children (NIH).
+The defect that causes CAH is passed down from both parents to their child.
+According to the National Organization for Rare Diseases, CAH occurs in around one out of every 10,000-15,000 children.

-According to the National Adrenal Diseases Foundation, classical CAH accounts for around 95 percent of all CAH cases (NADF).
+According to the National Adrenal Diseases Foundation, classical CAH accounts for around 95 percent of all CAH cases.
 It mainly occurs in infants and young children.
-The adrenal glands normally produce essential hormones called cortisol and aldosterone with the help of an enzyme known as 21-hydroxylase.
-With classical CAH, this enzyme is missing.
-This means that your adrenal glands can’t make these hormones.
+The adrenal glands normally produce cortisol and aldosterone with the help of an enzyme known as 21-hydroxylase.
+With classical CAH this enzyme is missing, which means your adrenal glands can’t make these hormones.

-In addition, your body starts making too much of a male sex hormone called androgen.
+In addition, your body starts making too much of a male sex hormone called testosterone.
 This causes masculine characteristics to appear in girls and develop early in boys.
-These characteristics include being tall for your age, having a deep voice, and early growth of pubic or armpit hair.
-Although as a child CAH can make you taller than other children, as an adult you would be considered a little shorter than normal.
+These characteristics include:

 Nonclassical or Late-Onset CAH

 Nonclassical or late-onset CAH is a milder type that occurs in older children and young adults.
-This type is caused by a partial enzyme deficiency instead of having the enzyme entirely missing.
+This type is caused by a partial enzyme deficiency instead of the enzyme being completely absent.
 If you have this type of CAH, your adrenal glands can make aldosterone, but not enough cortisol.
-Androgen levels are also lower in late-onset CAH.
+Testosterone levels are also lower in late-onset CAH.

 There are other types of CAH, but they are very rare.
 These include 11-beta-hydroxylase, 17-alpha-hydroxylase, and 3-beta-hydroxysteroid dehydrogenase deficiencies.

-Infant girls with classical CAH typically have genitals that appear masculine, such as a larger clitoris.
+Infant girls with classical CAH typically have a larger clitoris.
 Some infant boys have an enlarged penis.
-Other signs that occur in babies include:
+Other symptoms in babies include:

 - weight loss